Srishtiganu/Math156_Project/README.md

+# Chess Score Evaluator CNN

-add the chessData.csv to the folder before running.
+- add the chessData.csv to the folder before running.

+**Our Convolutional Neural Network final python notebook is the project.ipynb. project_plain_NN.ipynb can be ignored**